-The Soma Institute's Clinical Massage Therapy Diploma Program is 750 clock hours.
-While regular monthly reviews are done with a view to counseling students who may be experiencing difficulties in the program, Satisfactory Academic Progress (SAP) is formally evaluated once--at the midpoint (375 hours) of the program.
+The Soma Institute's Clinical Massage Therapy Diploma program is 54.66 credits, divided into four quarter credit sessions for day students and five quarter credit sessions for evening weekend students.
+While regular monthly reviews are done with the aim of counselling students who may be experiencing difficulties in the program, Satisfactory Academic Progress (SAP) is formally evaluated at the end of each quarter.